michaelCaleyWhaley/federatedGraph/README.md

 ## Introspection

-Visit `https://studio.apollographql.com/sandbox/explorer/` in browser and enter the local address of the router after running in development mode.
+Visit `https://studio.apollographql.com/sandbox/explorer/` in browser and enter the local address of the router.